Rural and Underserved Health Research Center

 This study described the rates of fatal and nonfatal unintentional injury comparing metropolitan and nonmetropolitan areas, stratified by race or ethnicity.
 This study used Centers for Disease Control WONDER data (2014-2018) and the 2018 National Hospital Ambulatory Medical Care Survey.

-Topics: Emergency medical services (EMS) and trauma, Health disparities and health equity
+Topic: Emergency medical services (EMS) and trauma

 2021